GlowstoneMC/Glowstone/README.md

 ./setup.sh
 ```

-The final jar will be placed in `target/` named `glowstone-X.XX-SNAPSHOT.jar`.
+The final jar will be placed in `target/` named `glowstone.jar`.

 ## Running

 Running Glowstone is simple because its dependencies are shaded into the output
 jar at compile time.
 Simply execute `java -jar glowstone.jar` along with any
-extra JVM options desired.
+extra JVM options desired (we recommend using `java -Xms1G -Xmx1G -XX:+UseG1GC -XX:MaxGCPauseMillis=30 -jar glowstone.jar`).
 A variety of command-line options are also available -
 run `java -jar glowstone.jar --help` for more information.

 By default, configuration is stored in the `config/` subdirectory and logs